enkore/i3pystatus/README.tpl.rst

 Installation
 ------------

+.. admonition:: Note

-Note: i3pystatus requires Python 3.2 or newer and is not compatible with Python 2.x.
+    i3pystatus requires Python 3.2 or newer and is not compatible with Python 2.x.
+Some modules require additional dependencies documented below (see `Modules`_).

 From PyPI package `i3pystatus <https://pypi.python.org/pypi/i3pystatus>`_
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++